 Can Value-Based Care Bring Down the Cost of Healthcare?

-What is Value-Based Care?
+What Is Value-Based Care?

-Value-Based Care is about the quality of care instead of quantity of care.
-Value-Based Care can be defined as a healthcare model based on compensation for outcomes, instead of on a traditional fee-for-service (FFS) or "quantity of care" system where medical providers are on a "pay per use" type of compensation structure.
+Value-based care is about the quality of care instead of the quantity of care.
+It can be defined as a healthcare model based on compensation for outcomes.
+This system differs from the traditional fee-for-service (FFS) or "quantity of care" system.
+With the traditional systems, medical providers are on a "pay per use" type of compensation structure.

 There are two ways value-based care can increase the overall wellness of patients while saving money on health insurance costs:

-Value-based care takes the approach of proactive, preventative and efficient care.
+Value-based care takes the approach of proactive, preventative, and efficient care.
 It uses data and technology to understand emerging needs.
 Value-based care also creates a more integrated approach to managing people's wellness, instead of treating illness and disease as it occurs.